 XOMA Corporation ("XOMA" or the "Company"), a Delaware corporation combines a portfolio of late-stage clinical programs and research activities to develop innovative therapeutic antibodies with its commercial operations.
 XOMA focuses its scientific research on allosteric modulation, which offers opportunities for new classes of therapeutic antibodies to treat a wide range of human diseases.
 XOMA is developing its lead product candidate gevokizumab (IL-1 beta modulating antibody) with Les Laboratoires Servier ("Servier") through a global Phase 3 clinical development program and ongoing proof-of-concept studies in other IL-1-mediated diseases.
 XOMA's scientific research also has produced the XMet platform, which consists of three classes of preclinical antibodies, including selective insulin receptor modulators that could offer new approaches in the treatment of diabetes.
-In order to retain significant value from its scientific discoveries, XOMA initiated commercial operations in January 2012 through the licensing of U.S. commercial rights to Servier's ACEON® (perindopril erbumine) and certain U.S. rights to a patent-protected portfolio of fixed dose combination ("FDC") product candidates where perindopril is combined with other active ingredients to treat cardiovascular disease.
+XOMA initiated commercial operations in January 2012 through the licensing of U.S. commercial rights to Servier's ACEON® (perindopril erbumine) and certain U.S. rights to a patent-protected portfolio of fixed dose combination ("FDC") product candidateswhere perindopril is combined with other active ingredients to treat cardiovascular disease.
+In July 2013, the Company transferred these rights to Symplmed Pharmaceuticals, LLC ("Symplmed") in exchange for an equity position in Symplmed and up to double-digit royalties on sales of the first FDC product, if it is approved by the U.S. Food and Drug Administration (the "FDA").